ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 In this post,
 I will give a quick overview on what is possible with Google Cloud Build.

-Google Cloud Build is a fully managed solution to building containers or other artifacts.
+Google Cloud Build is a fully managed solution for building containers or other artifacts.
 It integrates with Google Storage, Cloud Source Repositories, GitHub or BitBucket.

 ## A simple YAML file